Ambareen09/Nft-card-game/README.md

   # Note
 ## Find the deployed version here : https://nft-blockchain-card-game.netlify.app/
-`You need to only set up point no 2 in order to play in the deployed version`
+`You need to only set up point no 2 in order to play in the deployed version` `IF WALLET IS NOT SET-UP PROPERLY AND CONNECTED, YOU WILL SEE ONLY BLANK WHITE PAGE IN THE DEPLOYED VERSION.`

 # Resources: